Skip to main content

 Intel

 Walt Williamson joined Intel in August 2022 as the Director of Talent Acquisition for Intel Ohio.
-He has since expanded his role to lead the US College and US Intern Experience team for Intel Corporation.
+He has since expanded his role to be the Global Head of University Recruiting and Intern Programming at Intel Corporation.
 He has spent most of his career in HR, primarily in Talent Acquisition.
 As a life-long Ohioan, he’s proud to support the growth and leading-edge technology in Ohio.

 Felicia Wilson, VP of Marketing & Community Workforce Programs